-Each step emphasizes a different issue which we expound upon in the below
+Each step emphasizes a different issue which we expound upon in the below.

-4.1.1Data Formatting
+4.1.1 Data Formatting

 This is the most manual labor-intensive step of our program.
-The issue lies within the fact that we, more often than not, aggregate data from unharmonized courses.
+The issue lies within the fact that we, more often than not, aggregate data from unharmonized sources.
 In particular, we need to match geographical IDs to one another, find the relationship between the marginal totals and the available microdata, and find geographies that are syncrhonous with our current data.
 The task is made difficult because each of these pieces can be quite dynamic through time.

 Geographical IDs are easily matched in the case where we use data from the same source and year, such as the US Census.
-The US Census geographical hierarchy assigns unique ID numbers to each tract through an 11 digit ID, SECCETTIVEP, which represents a 2 digit state number, a 3 digit county number, and a 6 digit tract number.
+The US Census geographical hierarchy assigns unique ID numbers to each tract through an 11 digit ID, SSCCCTTTTT, which represents a 2 digit state number, a 3 digit county number, and a 6 digit tract number.

 For most countries, however, geographies do not have a unique identification number, and we are forced to match by the character names, a feat made challenging particularly for non-English speaking countries.
-For example, this would happen in an international country when geography? the level 2 geography in a GADM shapefile doesn't match exactly with the level 2 geography from the geohive counts.
+For example, this would happen in an international country when the level 2 geography in a GADM shapefile doesn't match exactly with the level 2 geography from the geohive counts.
 As a result, we use a small form of Record Linkage to create similarity scores of region names from different sources.
-We print these scores in our log files so we can always cleck double check our work, and have a record of what was done.
+We print these scores in our log files so we can always check double check our work, and have a record of what was done.
+Our formatting is done in a pre-processing step with the help of a configuration file in which we maintain region specific instructions for our program.
+This step syncronizes all of the data together across sources, and set's the table for the actual sampling and generation of microdata.